 20.5 Prohibition on Resale(12/11/24 Version)

 «Customer Name» shall not resell Firm Requirements Power except to serve «Customer Name»’s Total Retail Load or as otherwise permitted by federal law.
+It is not a Resale of Firm Requirements Power for a JOE to aggregate and dispatch its members’ resources among its members, including Firm Requirements Power.

 20.6 Use of Regional Resources(12/11/24 Version)